 Under U.S. law, you are expected to apply for asylum either within one year of your last U.S. entry or one year after your valid visa status expires, unless you can show "extraordinary circumstances" or a similar exception.

-If you have filed an affirmative application for asylum in the U.S. (meaning one where you are in the U.S. but not in removal or deportation proceedings), you may find yourself waiting for years for an interview date and decision.
+If you have filed an affirmative application for asylum in the U.S. (meaning one where you are in the U.S. but not in removal or deportation proceedings), when you are scheduled for an interview will depend on when you filed your application.

 As someone legally in the U.S. on a valid visa, how to handle fear of returning to your home country can be tricky.
 There is a one-year deadline between entering the U.S. and applying for asylum; but USCIS is often willing to make an exception for people who were in lawful status.